Skip to content

 Why does it matter?

 CLABSIs are known to be a leading cause of healthcare-associated infections (HAIs).
-It has significant morbidity and mortality, with the incidence higher in paediatric than in adult hospital populations.
+They cause significant morbidity and mortality, with the incidence higher in paediatric than adult hospital populations.
 Chlorhexidine is a recognised measure in preventing CLABSIs, as previously considered here.
 This paper further augments that post’s summary.

 Clinically Relevant Bottom Line: